eestaniel/invoice-app/README.md

 - **Item Addition:** Functionality to add new items to the invoice, with fields for item name, quantity, and price.
 Items can be removed as needed.
 - **Invoice Management:** Users have the option to discard invoices, save them as drafts, or finalize them for sending.
 - **Invoice Viewing:** The app provides a summary view of all created invoices, where users can mark invoices as paid, edit, or delete them.
-- **Night Mode:** Nightight mode featurs a dark theme interface, reducing eye strain and enhancing usability in low-light conditions.
+- **Night Mode:** Night mode features a dark theme interface, reducing eye strain and enhancing usability in low-light conditions.
 - **Implement Authentication:** User authentication to provide secure access and personalized user experiences.